 A respected and pragmatic negotiator, Lakhdar Brahimi has been a member of The Elders since the group was founded in 2007.

 He travelled to Sudan with The Elders in October that year, drawing attention to the victims of violence in Darfur.
-He returned to Khartoum in May 2012 to meet President Omar al-Bashir, as part of a two-stage Elders visit to the region to encourage a return to dialogue between Sudan and South Sudan.
+He returned to Khartoum in May and July 2012 together with Jimmy Carter to meet President Omar al-Bashir, as part of a two-stage Elders visit to the region to encourage a return to dialogue between Sudan and South Sudan.

-Lakhdar Brahimi has visited Cyprus three times to promote peace between Greek Cypriots and Turkish Cypriots.
-He features in The Elders’ documentary about the search for people who are still missing following the violence of the 1960s and 1970s – Cyprus: Digging the Past in Search of the Future – in which he discusses the difficulties of forgiveness with The Elders’ chair, Archbishop Tutu.
+Since October 2008, Lakhdar Brahimi has been involved in the reconciliation process and peace efforts in Cyprus between Greek Cypriots and Turkish Cypriots.
+Together with Desmond Tutu and Jimmy Carter his commitment was translated into other two following visits to the island, respectively in September and December 2009.
+He features in The Elders’ documentary about the search for people who are still missing following the violence of the 1960s and 1970s – Cyprus: Digging the Past in Search of the Future – in which he discusses the difficulties of forgiveness with Archbishop Desmond Tutu.

-In December 2014, Lakhdar Brahimi joined The Elders’ delegation to Myanmar where they met with representatives from the government, the military and civil society including ethnic women’s groups.
-The Elders called on the warring parties to end their fighting and discussed opportunities for building a new and inclusive federal state, including the 2015 election.
+In December 2014, Lakhdar Brahimi joined fellow Elders Martti Ahtisaari, Gro Harlem Brundtland and Hina Jilani to Myanmar where they met with representatives from the government, the military and civil society including ethnic women’s groups.

 At the UN General Assembly in New York in September 2011, Lakhdar Brahimi together with Desmond Tutu, Mary Robinson, Gro Harlem Brundtland and Martti Ahtisaari launched The Elders’ new initiative on child marriage and the Girls not Brides campaign.